knpwrs/dotfiles/README.md

 ## Installation

-1. Recursively clone this repository to `$HOME/.dotfiles`.
+1. Clone this repository to `$HOME/.dotfiles`.
 1. Run `./install.sh`.

 ## Structure

-Everything starting with `.` in `home` is linked to `$HOME/$file`.
-Old links are overridden / updated and dead links are deleted. `lib` contains any files which should not necessarily be linked to in `$HOME`. `settings` contains configuration for various terminal emulators. `vendor` contains external submodules.
+Everything in `home` is linked to `$HOME/$file`.
+Old links are overridden / updated and dead links are deleted. `lib` contains any files which should not necessarily be linked to in `$HOME`. `settings` contains configuration for various terminal emulators. `vendor` contains subtrees for external repositories.

 ## Inspiration / Influence